|

 2.1.

-Officers shall be selected from the membership of the church.
+Officers shall be selected from the eligible members of the

-Men and women alike are eligible for election to the Board, but
+church.
+Men and women alike are eligible for election to the

-the traditional roles of male leadership shall be maintained for
+Board, but the traditional roles of male leadership shall be

-the positions of Chairman, Vice-chairman, and senior Pastor.
+maintained for the positions of Chairman, Vice-chairman, and

 2.2.
 Leaders in the